facebookresearch/habitat-lab/examples/siro_sandbox/VR_HITL.md

 ## Running Locally from Unity

+At this point, you should be able to run HITL remotely from Unity Editor.
 To validate that everything is in place, follow the following steps:

 1. Start the HITL tool by running [this command](#launch-command) from the root `habitat-lab` directory.